Control of Separable Subsystems with Application to Prostheses: INTRODUCTION

-To address these problems, \cite{HybInvStabFeedLin} proposed using feedback linearization on a prosthesis in stance by incorporating the interaction forces between the amputee and prosthesis into the prosthesis dynamics.
-However, this method requires knowledge of the interaction forces at the amputee's hip, which cannot be measured, meaning we cannot implement this method on an actual device.
-Other work examined robotic systems influenced by human behavior by considering the interaction forces \cite{ModelCtrlIntForce, DynCtrlSepSyst}.
+To examine robotic systems influenced by human behavior, the methods in \cite{ModelContactDynEnvir, DynCtrlSepSyst} considered the interaction forces.
 This approach is part of a larger investigation of modeling and control of robots in contact with a dynamic environment, which Vukobratovic examined in many of his works, most comprehensively in \cite{DynRobContactTasks}.
 However, these works remain focused on simple models and do not consider incorporating the interaction forces in general nonlinear control methods.
-Nonlinear control methods were investigated for a multi-body system in the case of multi-machine power system \cite{RobustMultiMachine}.
-However, this work formulated the control methods specific to power systems limiting its applicability to other nonlinear systems.
-This limitation of applying nonlinear control methods to systems coupled to another dynamic system motivates developing a \textit{general framework to control separable subsystems}.
+The work of \cite{StableRobustHZD} incorporated the interaction forces between the amputee and prosthesis into the prosthesis dynamics to develop a feedback linearizing prosthesis controller.
+Considering this as a specific example of a subsystem controller, we develop a \textit{general framework to control separable subsystems}.

-We develop a feedback linearizing control law for a \textit{separable subsystem}, a system independent of its full system dynamics.
-While this controller solely depends on the subsystem dynamics, we prove it is \textit{equivalent} to one developed with the full system dynamics.
+In Section \ref{sec:SepSubCtrl} we develop a feedback linearizing control law for a \textit{separable subsystem}, a system independent of its full system dynamics.
+While this controller solely depends on the subsystem dynamics, we prove it is \textit{equivalent} to one developed with the full system dynamics, hence guaranteeing full system stability.
 Second, we construct the control law using an \textit{equivalent subsystem} with measurable states and inputs.
-These novel methods hold potential to construct model dependent controllers for nonlinear subsystems where the dynamics of the full system are either unknown or computationally expensive.
-This ability could allow nonlinear control approaches to give formal guarantees on stability and safety to coupled subsystems.
-Here we examine the application to robotic systems by outlining construction of a subsystem of a general open-chain manipulator.
-Following this framework, we model a powered prosthesis, Fig. 1, as a subsystem.
-By using the measurable interaction forces and global orientation and velocities at the amputee's socket, we calculate our \textit{separable subsystem control law}, independent of both the human dynamics and states.
-We demonstrate the application of these ideas with simulation results.
+In Section \ref{sec:RobCtrl} we examine the application to robotic systems by outlining construction of a subsystem of a general open-chain manipulator.
+Following this framework, we model a powered prosthesis, Fig. 1, as a subsystem in Section \ref{sec:AmpProsth}.
+By using the interaction forces and global orientation and velocities at the amputee's socket, we calculate our \textit{separable subsystem control law}, independent of both the human dynamics and states.
+We demonstrate the application of these ideas with simulation results in Section \ref{sec:ResultsConclusion}.